Top 5 VS climbs at Wintours Leap

 Swallow’s Nest is a tricky to protect 2-pitch corner on Fly Wall at Wintours Leap.
 The climbing is sustained, with a beautiful hero’s finish over the top.
 And a stunning view over the river Wye.

 African Killer Bee is a 30m single pitch VS 4c on Fly Wall.
 Following a crack line, and a few ledges.
 You end up in an exposed position, with good gear and a very exciting mantel.
 Before a wide groove leads you to its summit.

 Neibelheim is an exciting 4-pitch route on North Wall at Wintours Leap.
 The route has everything Wintours Leap could throw at you.
-Tree belays; some good gear; some bold climbing, especially higher up; some slab; some corner climbing; and even some overhangs, with big holds.
+Tree belays; good gear; some bold climbing, especially higher up; a little slab climbing; and some corner climbing; and even overhangs, with big holds.
 What more could you ask for.

 Or contact us if you want to go climbing at Wintours Leap.

 If you feel you need help with your head game in climbing